Medically reviewed by Drugs.com. Last updated on Feb 25, 2023.

 Heat can cause the buprenorphine in the patch to be absorbed into your body faster.
 This may increase the chance of serious side effects or an overdose.
 While you are using buprenorphine, do not use a heating pad, a sunlamp, or a heated water bed, and do not sunbathe, or take long baths or showers in hot water.
 Also, check with your doctor if you get a fever.

 If you have been using buprenorphine regularly for several days, do not suddenly stop using it without first checking with your doctor.
-You may be directed to gradually reduce the amount you are using before stopping treatment completely to lessen the chance of withdrawal side effects (eg, abdominal or stomach cramps, fever, runny nose, anxiety, or restlessness).
+You may be directed to gradually reduce the amount you are using before stopping treatment completely to lessen the chance of withdrawal side effects (eg, stomach cramps, fever, runny nose, anxiety, or restlessness).

 If the patch comes off and accidentally sticks to the skin of another person, they should take the patch off immediately and wash the exposed area with water.
 The exposed person should then seek medical attention.